 Saqib received his bachelor’s degree from McGill University, graduating as a Faculty and University Scholar, and a J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar.

-Acting Head of Research and Development
+Head of Research and Development

 Chief Medical Officer